20kdc/gabien-common/micromvn/README.md

 # micromvn: a Maven'-ish' builder in a single Java class

-micromvn is not Maven.\
-micromvn is not almost Maven.\
-micromvn is not a program which downloads Maven.\
+micromvn is not Maven, it's not almost Maven, it's not a program which downloads Maven.\
 micromvn is a self-contained Java build tool small enough to be shipped with your projects, which acts enough like Maven for usecases that don't require full Maven, and doesn't add another installation step for new contributors.

-micromvn is intended to be shipped with your project, kind of like the Gradle wrapper; but much more reliable.\
-Gradle wrappers require an internet connection to download Gradle and break all the time due to libraries that can't keep up with the JDK.\
-micromvn requires only a Java 8 or newer JDK.\
-I believe it supports enough to compile *reasonable* projects.\
-The idea is that the project is Maven as far as the IDE is concerned and umvn as far as final build is concerned.

 Usage: `java umvn [options] <goal> [options]`